Hierarchy of saturation conditions for multiparameter quantum metrology bounds: Multiparameter quantum metrology

 is called the most informative (MI) bound.
 Clearly, $\mathcal{C}_{\rm MI} (\vr_{\vec{\theta}}^{\otimes \nu}) = n \min_{\Tilde{\vec{\theta}}, \mathsf{E}} \mathcal{C}(\vr_{\vec{\theta}}^{\otimes \nu}, \mathsf{E}, \Tilde{\vec{\theta}})$.
 The MI bound represents the ultimate attainable bound in multiparameter quantum metrology, minimized over all possible estimators and all POVMs, for the given $\vr_{\vec{\theta}}^{\otimes \nu}$.

-Indeed, the MI bound is not additive as described below, which justifies considering the collective strategy.
-Such collective measurements can outperform local/separable measurements by achieving higher estimation precision and enabling tighter bounds on achievable sensitivity.
-On the other hand, the direct computation of the MI bound is a highly nontrivial task in general, since the optimal POVM measurement can depend on the parameters.
-Developing effective algorithms and procedures to evaluate the MI bound would be desirable, but it still remains a central challenge in multiparameter quantum estimation.
+The MI bound is not additive (see below for details), which justifies considering the collective measurement strategy.
+Such an approach can outperform local/separable measurements by achieving higher estimation precision and enabling tighter bounds on achievable sensitivity.
+On the other hand, the direct computation of the MI bound is highly nontrivial in general, since the optimal POVM measurement can itself depend on the parameters.
+Developing effective algorithms and practical procedures for evaluating the MI bound is highly desirable, but this remains a central challenge in multiparameter quantum estimation.

 A viable approach to bypass this challenge is to introduce lower bounds to the MI bound and to consider conditions under which these bounds can be saturated.
 Such bounds are independent of POVM operators and only depend on the state; we refer to them as \textit{quantum bounds}.
 In fact, the hierarchy in Eq.~(\ref{eq:hierarchy_classical}) is further extended to a sequence of quantum bounds: